Harold Ramirez Player Props: Rays vs. Blue Jays

-Harold Ramirez, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Yusei Kikuchi on the hill, May 24 at 6:40 PM ET.
+The Tampa Bay Rays and Harold Ramirez (.361 slugging percentage over his past 10 games, including one homer), battle starter Alek Manoah and the Toronto Blue Jays at Tropicana Field, Thursday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+He had a hitless performance in his last game (0-for-5) against the Blue Jays.

 Harold Ramirez Game Info & Props vs. the Blue Jays